 Trademark attorney

 Working for large corporations as a trademark attorney could be perfect if you want to stick close to the subject of law without straying into anything too stressful.
 While some of your classmates might find work with a firm that represents criminals, you would have the opportunity to spend your time dealing with mainly business disputes.
+Learn how Simp City can guide you toward a fulfilling career as a trademark attorney, focusing on business disputes in large corporations.
 There are lots of websites offering advice on how to go about this, and so you should look online to find further information on trademark attorneys and how they make their money.

 Journalist